-4-H digital storytelling can represent any exhibit that demonstrates the application of technology to produce and or create a movie, film, or video.
+Any exhibit that demonstrates the application of technology to produce a creative movie/film/video.
 Exhibits may include a finished movie or video, creation of a detailed storyboard, editing techniques using digital video software, production techniques, or other display to share what was learned.
 Copyright permission must be obtained for any non-original material included as part of a film/movie/video.